Gestational Diabetes

 You can help keep blood sugar healthy by adhering to the dietary guidance you followed during pregnancy.
 This includes staying away from eating sizeable meals and refraining from simple carbs consumption.
 Staying away from junk food and sweetened drinks is also advised.
 The basis of the menu should be complex carbohydrates, valuable protein, fiber-rich vegetables, and fruit.

-Complications For Baby
+Complications for Baby

 Children of mothers with gestational diabetes are at risk of congenital heart disorders, kidneys, and nervous system diseases.
 A common effect of gestational diabetes is the so-called hypertrophy, meaning too high birth weight, over 4 kilograms.
 However, the opposite situation may also happen when the child is born very small, called hypotrophy, which may result from hyperglycemia during the fetal period.
 Gestational diabetes itself can also cause delays in fetal development and contribute to the death of the baby during delivery.